fsharp/fslang-design/RFCs/FS-1108-undentation-frenzy.md

 # Motivation

-Currently, the F# indentation rules are very inconsistent.
+Prior to this RFC, the F# indentation rules are very inconsistent.
 ```fs
 let a = id [
     1 // No longer produces warning FS0058 after [RFC FS-1054] less strict indentation on common DSL pattern